duthied/Free-Friendika/doc/api.md

 * max_id: maximum id
 * getText: Defines the format of the status field.
 Can be "html" or "plain"
 * uri: URI of the conversation
-* friendica_verbose: "true" enables different error returns for Windows 10 app (default: "false")
+* friendica_verbose: "true" enables different error returns (default: "false")

 ---
 ### direct_messages/sent (*; AUTH)